otto-torino/django-baton/README.md

 - Optional use of changelist filters as a form (combine some filters at once and perform the search action)
 - Customization available by recompiling the js app provided
 - IT translations provided
+- Automatic translations with AI (you need a subscription key)

 Baton is based on the following frontend technologies: